 Considered by critics as one of the best mob films ever released in Hollywood, Scarface tells the story of a Cuban refugee named Tony Montana who rises to power as the head of a drug cartel in Miami during the 1980s.
 Montana, played by Al Pacino, snorts cocaine throughout the entire movie, including at the end just moments before the infamous drug kingpin is gunned down.
 Scarface was written by Oliver Stone, who revealed in recent years that he wrote the movie as a way to cope with his own personal struggles surrounding cocaine addiction.

-As one of the most notorious gangsters in Hollywood movie history, Montana makes cocaine use seem necessary to achieving great power and influence in Miami’s drug trafficking ring.
+As one of the most notorious gangsters in Hollywood movie history, Montana makes cocaine use seem necessary to achieve great power and influence in Miami’s drug trafficking ring.
 While the ending of Scarface isn’t exactly a happy one, viewers can surmise that cocaine was partly responsible for Montana’s rise to the top.

 2. The Wolf of Wall Street (2013)